SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 6. Cable Car Museum

-Learn all about San Francisco's signature cable cars at the free Cable Car Museum, which is also the site from where the three cable car routes throughout the city.
+Learn all about San Francisco's signature cable cars at the free Cable Car Museum, which is also the site that continues to operate the three working cable car routes throughout the city.

 You'll see live cables, running on giant spinning wheels, doing the behind-the-scenes work which keep the cars going along the tracks of SF's famous hills.
 In addition, you'll find a variety of cool artifacts, including retired historic cars, old photos, and cable car paraphernalia.